TITLE 89: SOCIAL SERVICES

 2) The value of the U.S. Department of Agriculture donated foods (surplus commodities);

-7) Income in an amount not greater than $650 received by a beneficiary of life insurance which is expended on the funeral and burial of the insured;
+7) Income in an amount not greater than the current amount allowed received by a beneficiary of life insurance which is expended on the funeral and burial of the insured;

-8) Income received under the provisions of Section 4(c) of the Senior Citizens and Disabled Persons Property Tax Relief and Pharmaceutical Assistance Act (Ill.
-Rev. Stat.
-1987, ch.
-67½, par.
-404(c)).
+8) Income received under Section 4(c) of the Senior Citizens and Persons with Disabilities Property Tax Relief Act.
 This includes both the benefits commonly known as the "circuit breaker" and "additional grants";

 A) Vista Volunteers;